rjsf-team/react-jsonschema-form/docs/form-customization.md

 ##### `accept` option

-You can use accept attribute to specify a filter for what file types the user can upload
+You can use the accept attribute to specify a filter for what file types the user can upload:

 ```jsx
 const schema = {